JinchengBai/JinchengBai.github.io/_pages/about.md

 About Me
 ------
 Welcome to my homepage!
-I am currently working as an Applied Scientist at Amazon focusing on Gen AI and Agentic LLM projects.
+%I am currently working as an Applied Scientist at Amazon focusing on Gen AI and Agentic LLM projects.
 Before joing Amazon, I was a Quantitative Researcher at JPMorgan, where I developed ML/Stats models related to capital requirements for the bank.
 On the academic front, I hold a PhD in statistics from Purdue University and my research mainly focused on sparse deep learning, variational inference and Bayesian statistics.
+%

 Professional Experience
 ------